accelerate-sf/transparency/README.md

 # Enhancing transparency of elected officials

 San Francisco's democratic process thrives on transparency and accountability.
 It is imperative that voters have access to up-to-date information regarding their elected officials’ actions, including but not limited to voting records, decisions, and regulations passed.
-This would not only allow for greater oversight but also ensure that officials are held to account.
+This would not only allow for greater oversight but also ensure that officials are held accountable.

 The majority of voters lack the time or resources to access and analyze raw data directly from government databases.
 As such, there's a growing need for an automated system that can gather, process, and present these data in a clear, concise, and user-friendly manner.